Teatulia Organic Teas: Product line

 Oolong tea: In September 2014, Teatulia launched its newest variety of tea, oolong.
 Oxidation levels in oolong can vary from 8% to 80% depending on the production style of the tea master, which is why the flavor profile of some oolongs may lean more toward a fresh green tea (less oxidized) and others toward a malty black tea (more oxidized).
 Oolong teas are traditionally rolled, twisted, or curled into tight balls or thin strands.
 Rolling is an important aspect of oolong processing that alters the appearance, color, and aroma of the final tea leaves.
 Depending on how and when the leaves are rolled during processing, the tea master can subtly alter the entire direction of the tea's final flavor.

 Herbal tea: Teatulia's herbal infusions are not considered true teas because they do not come from the Camellia sinensis plant; they are a blend of other plants, herbs, and leaves grown in Teatulia's garden.
 Teatulia has three varieties in its line of herbal teas: peppermint, ginger, chamomile, and lemongrass.

 Fine-cut teas: In May 2013, Teatulia launched a line of organic, fine-cut teas.
 They are a blend of tea from Teatulia's garden as well as other organic, like-minded tea farms.
 The tea leaves are finely ground instead of the whole leaves.
 Teatulia has five varieties of fine-cut teas: black, Earl Grey, green, jasmine green, chamomile and lemongrass.

 Iced tea: Teatulia's line of iced teas are blended with fine-cut teas and herbs that are grown in Teatulia's garden as well as other like-minded tea gardens, and are packaged in one-ounce portion packs that brew one gallon of iced tea.
 Teatulia has four varieties of iced teas: signature black, ginger green, pomegranate green, and hibiscus berry.

 Energy tea: Teatulia'a newest line of tea launched in 2015 is the Energy Tea including Energy Red, Energy Black, and Energy Green teas.
-The Energy Teas combine Teatulia's award-winning teas with the ancient, energizing herb eleuthero root, also known as Siberian ginseng, to create a tea meant to clear the mind while helping one embrace an busy, active lifestyle.
+The Energy Teas combine Teatulia's award-winning teas with the ancient, energizing herb eleuthero root, also known as Siberian ginseng, to create a tea meant to clear the mind while helping one embrace a busy, active lifestyle.
 Used for thousands of years in traditional Chinese medicine, Siberian ginseng has been known to help the body adapt to stressful conditions, recover faster, and overall perform optimally.